-The second polling question asked if other measure were being taken, with 39% responding yes, 6% responding not yet, but likely, and the remaining 55% responding no, with no plans at this time.
+The second polling question asked if other measures were being taken, with 39% responding yes, 6% responding not yet, but likely, and the remaining 55% responding no, with no plans at this time.

 Here are some comments from responding companies:

-- We developed a contingency plan for business essential functions requiring access to office (check printing, critical mail etc.).
+- We developed a contingency plan for business essential functions requiring access to the office (check printing, critical mail, etc.).

 - Additional cleaning procedures.

-- Reviewing contingency plans for all critical business functions.
+- Review contingency plans for all critical business functions.

 - Our Corporate Office has encouraged working from home through April 3rd.
 In preparation for this shift of the work location, a formal network test was conducted.

-- Prohibiting visitors, outside vendors, etc. from entering building.
+- Prohibiting visitors, outside vendors, etc. from entering the building.